There is no cure for diabetes. However, treatment can manage the condition and people may be able to reach a stage of diabetes remission.

 If dietary changes and exercise are not possible or successful, a person can achieve weight loss through bariatric surgery.

-However, this is the last line treatment for people with morbid obesity for whom no other treatment options have been successful.
+However, this is often the last line of treatment.
+Doctors usually reserve it for people with morbid obesity for whom no other treatment options have been successful.

-This type of surgery involves reducing the size of the stomach, which helps people feel full after eating.
+This type of surgery involves reducing the size of the stomach organ, which helps people feel full after eating.
 Some types of surgery also change a person’s anatomy and may alter hormones that contribute to weight gain.

 No full cure is available for diabetes, but some promising treatment methods are under development.